Chepang Hill Trekking

 The Chepang Hill Trail commences at Hugdi Khola, located between Mugling and Krishna Bhir in the Dhading district, approximately 80 km away from Kathmandu.
 The trek concludes in Chitawan Shaktikhor.
 Alternatively, if starting from Chitwan National Park, the trail can begin from Shaktikhor and end at Hugdi Khola.
 As you embark on the journey, rolling hills adorned with lush vegetation unfold before your eyes.
 The landscape features picturesque rice fields dotted with small houses, adorned in traditional orange colors.

 The last two hours of the trek present the most challenging section, as you follow a stream up a ravine towards the pass.
-From this vantage point, a breathtaking view of the Chepang Gaun valley opens up while you navigate a narrow path close to the mountains.
+From this vantage point, a breathtaking view of the Chepang Gaun opens up while you navigate a narrow path close to the mountains.
 Upon arriving in the village, the locals graciously serve their traditional Dal Bhat, providing a taste of authentic cuisine.

-Ascending to the top of Sirai Chuli Hill (2,000 m) rewards trekkers with a magnificent panoramic view of the Himalayan range stretching from east to west.
+Ascending to the top of Siraichuli Hill (2,000 m) rewards trekkers with a magnificent panoramic view of the Himalayan range stretching from east to west.
 Majestic peaks such as Langtang, Ganesh Himal, Manaslu 8000+, Annapurna 8000+, and Dhaulagiri 8000+ adorn the horizon, leaving trekkers in awe of their grandeur.

 The Chepang Hill Trek is an enchanting journey that not only allows you to appreciate the natural splendor of the region but also provides a profound understanding of the local communities and their way of life.